aseyyidoglu/aws-scripts/README.md

-# Scripts
+# Shell Scripts

-Simple scripts to make computing and programming faster both on local and in cloud services.
+Simple scripts to make computing and programming faster both on local machine and in cloud services.

-Get started:
+To get started:
 1. Download the script file
 2. Move it to your work directory
-3. Run command on terminal to run the script: bash script-name.ssh
+3. Run command on terminal to run the script:
+'''bash
+bash SCRIPTNAME.ssh
+'''

-## Content
+## Overview

 - git-commands: Reference file for commonly used git commands
 - git-connect: Setup SSH keys on local environment and GitHub